tanu2626/iankhor.github.io/readme.md

 ##  AIM , THOUGHT PROCESS & INFLUENCE
 My aim was to create a 'clean' and 'simple' one pager to quickly introduce myself to the reader.
 My initial thought process was to start from a blank canvas and add elements to it.

-When it comes to 'clean', i exploited white spaces as in a blank canvas and let the elements standout by using colour contrast in the elements i've put in.
+When it comes to 'clean', i exploited white spaces as in a blank canvas and let the elements standout by using colour contrast for the elements I've put in.

 To keep it 'simple', i have allowed no more than 5 different major colours in each section.
 The major colours were based on my lifestyle photos - White, blue, brown, black/grey.
 I believe the lesser colours there are, the more focus the audience would be onto the content after being visually stimulated by the simplicity of colours on a page.

-In terms of contents, started with what i want in each section and added my flavour to it.
-Which is what is my purpose, why did I do coding, do make a difference.
+In terms of contents, started with what I want in each section and added my personality to it.
+Depicting what is my purpose was, why did I do coding - to make a difference.
 I loved superhero movies and I added that theme to the headings and the contents.
-Like with every superhero movie the flow of the story goes like its origin story(who am i), what superpower (my skills) , saving the world (my past projects) and their alter ego (their personality on the web).
+Like with every superhero movie the flow of the story goes like its origin story (who am i), their powers (my skills) , saving the world (my past projects) and their alter ego (my personality on the web).

--parallax , superhero - behind the scenes/operate in the distance, opacity to see to add that sense of suspense and depth
+Furthermore, heroes usually operate behind the scenes.
+Hence I've added the parallax effect to add the sense of suspense and depth.

 ## BUILD PROCESS